Ensiferum: Thalassic and Winter Storm (2020−present)

-On 7 January 2020, the band announced that they had begun recording a follow-up record to Two Paths, at Studio Petrax in Hollola, Finland.
-This release coincides with the band's 25th anniversary.
+On 7 January 2020, the band announced that they had begun recording a follow-up to Two Paths, at Studio Petrax in Hollola, Finland.
+This release coincided with the band's 25th anniversary.

 On 27 February, the band confirmed Pekka Montin as their new keyboard player and clean vocalist.

 The single "Rum, Women, Victory" was released on 6 May, followed by a music video of the second single "Andromeda" on 17 June.
 The band's eighth studio album, Thalassic, was released on 10 July 2020.

 The band's ninth studio album, Winter Storm, was released on 18 October 2024.

+The band will tour in support of DragonForce's Inhuman Rampage 20th anniversary tour in November and December 2026, and Orden Ogan's Tour of the Grave in January 2027.

 Musical style

 The band has been described as folk metal, melodic death metal, power metal and Viking metal.